wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/4-exercise.md

     ![outcome](../media/28-outcome.png)

 1. We are now ready to add this user to our security group by using the Office 365 Groups connector and the Add member to group action.
-Within this action there are a couple inputs that we need to provide including a Group Id of Flow Users and our User Principal Name (UPN) that was returned from our Office 365 Users connector.
+Within this action, there are a couple inputs that we need to provide including a Group Id of Flow Users and our User Principal Name (UPN) that was returned from our Office 365 Users connector.

     ![add member](../media/29-add-member.png)